stevebot-project/steve/README.md

 - Much, much more!

 ### Development Requirements
 - [`Node.js`]: Required to run the project.
-Must be version 12.
+Must be at least version 12.
 - [`MongoDB Atlas`]: Required to store persistent data.
 - [`Lavalink`]: Required to enable music functions.

 #### To Run Steve Locally:
-- Make sure you have Node.js v12 installed (you can check your version by doing `node -v` in your terminal).
+- Make sure you have Node.js installed (must be at least v12; you can check your version by doing `node -v` in your terminal).
 - Clone this repo to your local machine, make a new file called `config.ts` in the root and copy the contents of `config.example.ts` into it.
 Put your bot's client ID and token into your new `config.ts` file where specified.
 - Download Lavalink from the link above, and put the host/port/password for your Lavalink server into the config file.
 (You can run Lavalink on your localhost.)
 - Make sure you have a MongoDB Atlas server set up (it's free).
 Put the connection string into the config file.